sobaniki/GenomicExplorer/README.md

 ### Sim

-The Sim tab can generate genotype and RNA-seq count data.
+The Sim tab can generate genotype/phenotype and RNA-seq count data.
 This is mainly used for debug.